Flowers that hay fever sufferers can enjoy this summer – Hay fever flowers

 These beautiful blooms come with a sneeze-free guarantee

 It’s the time of year when hay fever sufferers are exposed to copious amount of lavish floral displays in gardens and at weddings that they simply can’t enjoy due to their allergies.
 (Trust me, I know this feeling all too well).
+It’s an affliction that affects 29 per cent of Brits, with irritating symptoms such as itchy eyes, a runny nose, wheeziness, sneezing and fatigue.

-It’s an affliction that affects 29% of Brits with irritating symptoms such as itchy eyes, a runny nose, wheeziness, sneezing and fatigue.
+And if you think that retreating to the urban jungle and battening down the hatches will offer you a safe haven, think again.
+Research has shown that the countryside is not your enemy; city-dwellers are equally (often more) at risk because pollution traps pollen in high-traffic areas.

-However, it’s not all doom and gloom.
-Discover a host of flowers that hay fever sufferers can enjoy with these hand-picked suggestions from Voucherbox to guarantee a fix of floral aromas for all this summer.
+However, it’s not all doom and gloom, as there are a host of flowers that hay fever sufferers can enjoy.
+These hand-picked suggestions from Voucherbox and also the Flower Council of Holland guarantee a fix of floral aromas for all this summer.

 Want to keep hay fever at bay?
 READ: Keep your home healthy by cutting down on allergens